pyston/pyston/README.md

 # Pyston

 Pyston is a fork of CPython with additional optimizations for performance.
-It is targeted at large real-world applications such as web serving, delivering up to a 25% speedup with no development work required.
+It is targeted at large real-world applications such as web serving, delivering up to a 30% speedup with no development work required.

-Run `make bm_nbody` to build all the code and run a Python benchmark.

 ## Dependencies